karenfreemansmith/LHP-IntroWk2-VacationSuggester/README.md

 For questions or comments, please __email [Karen](karenfreemansmith@gmail.com)__

 ### Known Issues
-* Images are too small, need to find some bigger ones, especially on carousel
 * Needs more photos of activities, and descriptions on inner pages
-* Suggester page not linked to rest of site
 * Need to add more options based on additional survey questions
-* Need more info on each option, possibly modal form on mouse overs
+* Need more info on each option, possibly modal form on mouse overs?

 ### Technologies Used
 ###### HTML, CSS, Bootstrap, JavaScript, jQuery